Russia fines Google $32,000 for videos about the conflict in Ukraine

 Some critics have received severe punishments.
 Opposition figure Vladimir Kara-Murza was sentenced this year to 25 years in prison for treason stemming from speeches he made against Russia’s actions in Ukraine.

-Updated 36 minutes ago Wyandanch library investigation ...
-Migrant center protest ...
-Mulcahy's marks 40th ...
-What's up on LI
+Wyandanch library investigation ...
+Hit-and-run indictment ...
+UFC preview ...
+Montauk shines on

-Updated 36 minutes ago Wyandanch library investigation ...
-Migrant center protest ...
-Mulcahy's marks 40th ...
-What's up on LI
+Wyandanch library investigation ...
+Hit-and-run indictment ...
+UFC preview ...
+Montauk shines on